Developer Guide

 -

-: for tags -
+t/: for tags -

-: for Telegram handles -
+te/: for Telegram handles -

-: for GitHub usernames
+g/: for GitHub usernames

 and allows users to search for contacts based on the specified criterion.